teksi/wastewater/docs/en/user-guide/layerexplanations/namingconventions.rst

 Schema in TEKSI-Databases will follow all the same rules.
 To destinguish, every infrastructre has his own shortcut (3 letters).
 TWW (TEKSI wastewater) is the shortcut for module wastewater network management.
 The TWW-Database has five tww-schemas:

-* tww_od: in this schema you find the tables, that correspond to the VSA-DSS-datamodel (cover, wastewater_node, channel, etc.) Also for sequences of these tables.
+* tww_od: in this schema you find the tables that are stored persistently.
+They mainly correspond to the VSA-DSS-datamodel (cover, wastewater_node, channel, etc.), but also include some layers needed for symbology and labeling.
+Also for sequences of these tables.
 Because of the new update-management, the views are no more in the *_od-schema, but in the *_app-schema.

 * tww_vl: is the schema for value lists.
 There is a table for every value list of the VSA-DSS.
 As a TWW-user you can not edit these tables.

 * tww_app: schema for all module-specific views, materialized views, functions, triggers, etc. Also for views and function of additional plugins (SWMM, QField).
-In case of an update of the database, this schema will overwriten.
+In case of an update of the database, this schema will overwritten.

 * tww_sys: special tables for administration of the database.
 As a TWW-User you can not edit these tables.